manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 #### Motivation

-In the last two yearly health check, my blood-sugar(glucose) level and BMI were above the normal range.
+In the last two yearly health checkups, my blood-sugar(glucose) level and BMI were above the normal range.
 Note -

 * Glucose : Reference Range: 65-99 mg/dL
 * BMI : Reference Range: 18.5-24.9 (calc)

 Since these two factors indicate a pre-diabetes tendency, I would like to take some proactive measures to prevent any future suffering.
 The motivation behind working on this important domains is to increase self-awareness and apply my newly learned ML skills in a real-world problem.